Voigtländer Ultron 27mm f/2 X Review

 Testing the Ultra-Compact Voigtländer Ultron 27mm f/2 for Fujifilm X Cameras

-Over the last two years, I have tested and reviewed eight Voigtländer manual focus lenses for either Leica M-Mount, Nikon F-Mount, or Nikon Z-Mount and I have taken a liking to the phenomenal build quality and enjoy working with these lenses.
+Over the last two years, I have tested and reviewed eight Voigtländer manual focus lenses for either the Leica M-mount, Nikon F-mount, or Nikon Z-mount, and I've taken a liking to their phenomenal build quality.
+I enjoy working with these lenses.

 This will be the first lens I review in collaboration with Camtec Photo.
 They kindly sent me the lens to test for a week.
-I have received no directions from either Camtec Photo or Voigtländer and the opinions in this review are mine.
-So let’s dig in.
+I have received no directions from Camtec Photo or Voigtländer, and the opinions in this review are my own.
+So, let’s dig in.

 Introduction

-The Ultron 27mm f/2 was released in June of 2023 as the third entry in a line of currently seven lenses for the Fujifilm X-Mount and they set themselves apart by being chipped but with manual focus only.
+The Ultron 27mm f/2 was released in June 2023 as the third entry in a line of currently seven lenses for the Fujifilm X-mount.
+These lenses set themselves apart by being chip-based but with manual focus only.

 The Voigtländer lenses cater to a market of photographers who appreciate and prioritize manual focusing but still want the convenience of electronic communication between the lens and camera.
 Here is a list of the current Voigtländer options for Fujifilm X-Mount: